 And it’s more than just one location.
 Like European style, there are many festivals, but they’re all individual.
 This is a festival circuit that goes around to different cities and stuff.
 So that’ll be interesting.
 I have never even been to Australia before.
-We’ll be starting the year with my first concert cruise, first time in Australia, first time in Indonesia.
+We’ll be starting the year with my first concert cruise, the first time in Australia, the first time in Indonesia.
 We got shows planned everywhere.

 Very, very busy year.
 There’s still plans for the Death tours too.
 We’re coming back to Europe.
 Not going to Scandinavia or Finland.
 But we have those shows, because we’re playing like Hellfest and Graspop, so we’ll be down that area.
 Death has some plans and Testament has a lot of plans.
 I think at my age it’s the pressure is not to perform well.
 The pressure is to stay healthy and complete it all.

 Uh, we’re going to be doing a lot of flying.

 The last two albums, DARK ROOTS and THE FORMATION, have really cool songs which have really catchy riffs.
 How do you learn these so-called new songs, do you practice on your own or because they are main part of the setlist in any way for Testament?